CloudLargeScale-UCLouvain/PANDAS/README.md

 - The **scripts** to run the experiments
 - The **plotting script** to plot experiments results

-Both the simulator and the testnet implementations were run on **Linux-based operating systems**.
+Both the simulator and the prototype implementations were run on **Linux-based operating systems**.

 ---